Tiger Jade Crassula (Crassula picturata) Indoor Care, Propagation, Common Issues & Remedies

 Watering

-Only use water that is at room temperature to water the plant to avoid plant shock as it can result in brown leaf spots and reduced growth.
+Only use room temperature water to avoid cold shock as it can result in reduced growth, brown leaf spots and leaf drop.
+Ensure that the water is free of chlorine and other dissolved chemicals to prevent browning of leaves.

-Ascertain that the pot has a drainage hole and the soil is fast-draining to prevent the Crassula picturata from sitting in soggy soil as it can lead to rotting and death of the plant.
+Ascertain that the pot has a drainage hole and the soil is fast-draining to prevent soggy soil as it can lead to rotting and death of the plant.

-Take care not to wet the foliage to avoid fungal diseases or water from the bottom instead and always empty the bottom saucer (plate) once the plant has absorbed enough water.
+Take care not to wet the foliage to discourage fungal diseases; you may water from the bottom instead.
+Empty the bottom saucer (plate) once the plant has absorbed enough water to prevent sogginess of soil.

 Light Requirements

-Crassula picturata requires bright light with at least 4-6 hours of morning or afternoon sunlight.
+Yes.
+Crassula picturata needs bright light with at least 4-6 hours of morning or afternoon sunlight.
 Keep it away from hot direct sunshine to prevent scorching of the leaves.

-If the light is not enough, the plant will become leggy with elongated stems and pale undersized leaves.
-You may grow Crassula picturata under a grow light if the natural lighting is not adequate.
-Take a look at these full spectrum grow lights on Amazon.
+If the light is not enough, the plant will become leggy with elongated stems and yellowish undersized leaves.
+Where the natural lighting is not adequate, you may use full spectrum grow lights to supplement it.

 Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth and to prevent lopsided growth.

-Tiger Jade Crassula can be grown outdoors, however, gradually acclimate it and place it in a shaded place first to prevent scorching of the leaves.
+You may also grow your Tiger Jade Crassula outdoors, but you will need to gradually acclimate it and place it in a shaded place first to prevent scorching of the leaves.

-Crassula picturata requires an average warmth of 15-260C during the growing season and a minimum of 100C in the cold season.
-Keep the plant away from frost and cold drafts like breezy doors and windows, air conditioning units among others as they can cause the death of the plant.
+Keep the plant away from sources of drafts like breezy doors and windows, air conditioning units, hot air vents, heat sources among others as they can cause stunted growth and the death of the plant.

-Crassula picturata has no need for extra humidity.
-Average room humidity of 50-55% is ideal for this plant.
-Keep the leaves clean with a soft brush to get rid of dust and also discourage pest infestations.
-Make sure that there is good air circulation to prevent fungal disease infestations which are prevalent in damp, poorly aerated conditions.
+Tiger Jade Crassula has no need for extra humidity; a humidity of 50-55% is ideal for this plant.
+Do not mist the plant and ensure that there is good air circulation to prevent fungal disease infestations which are prevalent in damp, poorly aerated conditions.

 Fertilizer